Sustainability and energy efficiency

 You will support us with:

-• Experiments and evaluation
+• Development, implementation, and evaluation of the simulation

 Ideally you have:

-• Interest in experimental work
+• Interest in production technologyand numerical simulation

 Your contact person